 Texas Housing Insight

-Texas housing sales rebounded 11.8 percent in October but remained on a flat trajectory.
+Texas housing sales ticked down 1.1 percent in November and remained on a flat trajectory.
 The shortage of homes priced below $300,000 and rising interest rates continued to weigh on overall activity.
-Inventories inched forward but at an insufficient rate relative to demand, and housing starts fell for the fifth time in six months.
-Despite stability in lot development and single-family building permits, new construction appears incapable of relieving the prolonged shortage of lower-priced homes.
-Housing demand showed signs of normalization, particularly in North Texas, after a multiyear period of unsustainable growth.
+Listing inventories inched forward but still remained tight relative to demand.
+Housing demand showed signs of normalizing, particularly in North Texas, after a multiyear period of unsustainable growth.
 Steady population and job growth, however, suggest healthy demand for the duration of the current economic expansion.
 The recent pause in sales activity calmed home-price appreciation, but rising interest rates hindered affordability across the state.

-The Texas Residential Construction Cycle (Coincident) Index, which measures current construction activity, reached its highest level since 2007 as construction employment and wages continued to elevate.
-This momentum, however, may moderate in the fourth quarter as the Texas Residential Construction Leading Index (RCLI) declined for the second straight month.
-Rising interest rates, a dip in housing starts, and fewer multifamily permits weighed on the residential construction outlook, but robust economic growth upheld a strong foundation.
+The Texas Residential Construction Cycle (Coincident) Index, which measures current construction activity, reached its highest level since 2008 as construction employment and wages continued to elevate.
+Momentum, however, could moderate as indicated by recent declines in the Texas Residential Construction Leading Index (RCLI).
+Rising interest rates and sluggish residential construction activity over the past few months weighed on the housing market, but robust economic growth upheld a strong foundation.

-A recent sales slowdown provided some breathing room for the supply of active listings, but the Texas months of inventory (MOI) remained suppressed below four months.
+Sluggish sales provided some breathing room for the supply of active listings, but the Texas months of inventory (MOI) remained below four months.
 Around six months of inventory is considered a balanced housing market.
-A spike of new listings to start the year also provided upward pressure, but the impact is dissipating.
-Listing inventories of single-family homes priced more than $400,000 exhibited the largest uptick this year, reaching 6.4 MOI after bottoming out below 5.9 MOI in February.
-In the $200,000-$300,000 range, the MOI reached an annual high of more than 3.2 months.
-The market for homes priced less than $200,000 remained the exception, where the MOI held at 2.8 months with constant pressure downward.
+A spike of new listings in the beginning of 2018 also supported inventory increases.
+Listing inventories of single-family homes priced at more than $400,000 exhibited the largest uptick this year, reaching 6.6 MOI after bottoming below 5.8 MOI in February.
+In the $200,000-$300,000 range, the MOI reached a four-year high of 3.3 months.
+The market for homes priced less than $200,000 remained exceptionally constrained below three MOI.

-The MOI reached YTD highs in all the major metros except Fort Worth but remained well below equilibrium levels.
-A steady stream of new MLS listings lifted the MOI up to 3.8 and 3.4 months in Houston and San Antonio, respectively.
-On the other hand, Austin and Dallas MOI reached 2.7 and 3.0 months, respectively, amid a recent sales dip.
-The Fort Worth MOI fell below 2.4 months after six straight monthly increases.
+The MOI reached YTD highs in all the major metros but remained well below equilibrium levels.
+A steady stream of new MLS listings lifted the MOI up to 3.9 and 3.5 months in Houston and San Antonio, respectively.
+More homes hitting the market combined with a sales slowdown pushed the Austin and Dallas MOI up to 2.8 and 3.2 months, respectively.
+Fort Worth also noted an increase to 2.5 MOI, but new listings paused as sellers opted to wait out the market correction in North Texas.

 Robust economic growth and the healthy labor market held Texas' average days on market (DOM) below two months as homes continued to sell at a rapid clip.
-The DOM trended similarly at 59 days in Austin, while averaging 57 and 56 days in Houston and San Antonio, respectively.
-Dallas demand methodically softened over the past year, particularly in the lower end of the market, pushing the DOM closer toward 50 days.
-Fort Worth demand showed slight signs of easing but maintained a DOM at 40 days.
+The DOM trended similarly at 60 days in Austin while averaging 57 and 58 days in Houston and San Antonio, respectively.
+The rate of sales growth continued to calm in North Texas, providing homebuyers some much-needed breathing room.
+The Dallas DOM elevated to 48 days, nearly two weeks longer than the record-low in September 2015.
+Fort Worth maintained the lowest DOM at 42 days but trended upward to more sustainable levels.

-Upticks in inventory moderated home-price gains after substantial post-recession appreciation.
+Lagging sales and upticks in inventory moderated home-price gains after substantial post-recession appreciation.
 The Repeat Sales Indices for the major metros continued to converge following the North Texas boom and Houston's slowdown after the 2014 oil bust.
-In Dallas and Fort Worth, the repeat sales indices stabilized at 4.0 and 5.2 percent YOY growth, respectively.
-Annual price growth decelerated in Austin and San Antonio to 3.3 and 3.2 percent, respectively, while dipping below 2.6 percent in Houston.
+In Dallas and Fort Worth, the repeat sales indices stabilized at 3.6 and 4.5 percent YOY growth, respectively.
+Annual price growth decelerated to 3 percent in Austin but picked up 4 percent in San Antonio.
+Healthy housing activity in Houston pushed the index above 3.4 percent for the second time in two years.

 Click here for the full report.